Want to start a flexible online coaching business?

-As a coach, you only have so much time to use on 1:1 services.
+As a coach, you only have so much time to use on one-on-one online coaching services.
 And when I looked around, I realized that there were a few business models that would help me scale my income.

 The first was hiring coaches to work for me.

 However, the more leveraged business model that would eventually free up much more of my time was to sell online courses.
 That’s because you don’t have to personally walk people through your online courses.
 Most of them are self-study courses that people buy to go through at their own pace and independently.